-In this paper we study sex ratios among Asian immigrants to Canada using the 2001 and 2006 censuses.
-Asian immigrants to Canada offer an interesting case for several reasons.
-Many of the socio-economic and institutional factors advanced to explain high sex ratios in India and China are not present in Canada.
-Canada is a rich OECD country with extensive welfare provisions, meaning that poverty and the need to rely on sons for old age support is less likely to be a factor.
-Furthermore, most family heads are admitted based on a point system or through 'investor' or 'entrepreneur' provisions, ensuring that immigrants are positively selected.
+a rich OECD country with extensive welfare provisions, meaning that poverty and the need to rely on sons for old age support is less likely to be a factor.
+Most family heads are admitted based on a point system or through 'investor' or 'entrepreneur' provisions, further ensuring low rates of poverty among immigrants.
 Given the large income differences between Canada and India, a daughter's dowry would not be onerous (should it be required).
 Moreover, the role of land, to pass on or to farm, is likely to be limited since recent immigrants have been decidedly urban, vocationally and locationally.
 The economic opportunities of sons and daughters are similar.
 International comparisons of crime rates are difficult due to variation in definitions, but homicide rates are lower than in the US and the need for physical protection through sons is likely minimal.
-And, obviously, there is no one-child policy to heed.
+Another advantage of the Canadian setting is that there is obviously no one-child policy to heed.